QuickBooks Blog

 Online payment methods can help you gain more customers, cut expensive costs, and simplify accounting processes.
 But it’s smart to compare the best online payment methods for small businesses to find the right solution for your needs.

 A few major players dominate the credit card processing industry.
-But many providers can help your company process payments online, and they’re all structured differently.
+While many providers can help your company process payments online, remember that they’re all structured differently.

-When comparing the best online payment providers, you’ll want to consider the following features:
+When comparing the best online payment providers, you’ll want to consider:

 • Price: How is the pricing set up?
 Which transactions are assessed a fee, and at what rate?